Keyboard shortcuts

 Example of an enum error

-A number of library functions that perform allocations use this Allocator_Error enum to signal allocation errors.
+A number of library procedures that perform allocations use this Allocator_Error enum to signal allocation errors.
 Because allocations may fail in multiple ways, it’s useful to convey that information with an enum instead of just using a boolean to signal that some error has occurred:

 // declared in package base:runtime